IBM-Cloud/docs/services/mobilepush/c_cordova_enable.md

 ### Android
 {: #cordova_register_android}
 Android does not use of the settings parameter.
-If you are only building an Android app, pass an empty object; for example:
+If you are only building an Android app, pass an empty object.
+For example:

 ```
 	MFPPush.registerDevice({}, success, failure);